NHSA POLICY ON THE HUNT

 The NHSA does not support the practice of taking only, for instance, the set of horns of such a harvested animal for the sake of a trophy, while leaving the carcass in the veldt.

-The NHSA further advocates the taking of the trophies of animals which are over (past) their reproductive age as these animals, in most instances, represent the largest trophy of the species.
+The NHSA further advocates the taking of the trophies of animals which are over (past) their reproductive age as these animals, in most instances, represent the largest trophy of the species, or at the least presents the hunter with a representative trophy.

 The taking of trophies of dominant breeding herd males of all huntable species, is actively discouraged.